This post may contain affiliate links. Read my full disclosure policy.

 - Lack of sleep

 - Stress: Too much stress and too little rest/sleep are probably the most taxing on the immune system.
 Turn the news off, and find your peace.
 You know how to do this.

-As always, be gentle with your bodies, you want to support and bolster your immune system- with daily moderate changes- and not overly stress it or challenge it by doing anything extreme.
+As always, be gentle with your bodies, you want to support and bolster your immune system- with moderate daily changes- and not overly stress it or challenge it by doing anything extreme.

-Gently daily care.
+Gently daily care friends.

 25 Immune-Boosting Foods and Recipes to help us all stay healthy plus Turmeric Shot